La Caja Blanca

 Some of these include: Metápolis 2001 in the Mercat de les Flors (Barcelona), Art Futura 2001 in the CCCB (Barcelona), in A GESA in the Fundació Pilar i Joan Miró (Mallorca), and Marcel.lí Antúnez’s show Pol, which won an award in the 2003 edition of Ars Electrónica 2003.

-- view images of artworks
+view selection of artworks (imagegallery)

 Mitos Colom